arorajatin/watchOS-3-Features/README.md

-This is an ambitious project to connect two apple watches using WatchConnectivity + MultiPeer connectivity frameworks.
+This is an ambitious project to connect two apple watches using WatchConnectivity + MultiPeerConnectivity frameworks.